All our Phono pre-amps are designed to have an MM cart input type. There is a good reason for that.

 The use of a matching SUT, makes all our MM phono inputs compatible with all MC cart use and that solution sounds way better than any maximum compatibility solution.

-In the end it is all design choices: one either designs for max compatibility or sound quality as one cannot have both in this imperfect world.
+In the end it is all design choices: one either designs for maximum compatibility or maximum sound quality as one cannot have both in this imperfect world.